Avoid blocked pipes and costly plumbing repairs at your place.

 Putting the wrong things down your sink, drain and toilet can block and erode your pipes.
 This can cause sewage overflows in your home.
 Overflows are extremely damaging to property, a major inconvenience and expensive to repair.
 Putting the wrong things down the sink, drain or toilet also impacts our sewerage network.
 It causes blockages and overflows at our sewage treatment plants which increases the cost of clearing and disposal.

-DON’T put these nasties down your sink, drain or toilet:
+Please do not put these nasties down the sink, drain or toilet:

 - Fats, oils or grease (from the kitchen or car)